 - The Blue Cash Preferred Card works well for daily spending.
 It offers 6% cash back on eligible purchases at U.S. supermarkets on up to $6,000 a year (then it’s 1%), 6% on select U.S. streaming services, 3% on gas fill-ups at U.S. gas stations, 3% on transit purchases such as parking, taxis and ride-sharing services, and 1% on all other purchases.
-However, there is a $95 annual fee that is not waived the first year, so it might not make sense for both people to get the card.
+However, there is a $95 annual fee ($0 introductory annual fee for the first year), so it might not make sense for both people to get the card.

 - The Discover it Cash Back card offers 5% cash back in rotating quarterly categories (once enrolled every quarter) up to a quarterly maximum and 1% on all other purchases.
 Couples can “hack” this to rack up big rewards, says Jacob Lumby, who has a Ph.D. in financial planning and is co-founder of CashCowCouple.com.
-For example, the category for winter 2020 is grocery stores, Walgreens and CVS, and the quarterly cap is $1,500.
-For a dual cardholder household, that cap becomes $3,000.
+For example, the category for January through March 2021 is grocery stores, Walgreens and CVS, and the quarterly cap is $1,500.
+For a dual cardholder household, that cap becomes $3,000 (only allowed for two individual accounts, not an authorized user).
 “That’s a really big deal,” Lumby says.
 He and his wife, Vanessa, buy gift cards to the places they shop to ensure they use the entire allotted amount in rotating categories.